VfB Stuttgart: FV Stuttgart

-Kronen-Klub Cannstatt
+Kronenclub Cannstatt

 Cannstatter Fußballklub was formed as a rugby club in 1890 and also quickly established a football team.
 This club was dissolved after just a few years of play and the former membership re-organized themselves as FC Krone Cannstatt in 1897 to compete as a football-only side.
 The new team joined the Süddeutschen Fußballverband (SFV) as a second division club and won promotion in 1904.
 Krone possessed their own ground, which still exists today as the home of TSV Münster.

 Following the 1912 merger of these two clubs, the combined side played at first in the Kreisliga Württemberg and then in the Bezirksliga Württemberg-Baden, earning a number of top three finishes and claiming a title there in 1927.
 The club also made several appearances in the final rounds of the SFV in the late 1920s and early 1930s.

 1930s and 1940s

 In 1933, VfB moved to Neckar Stadium, the site of its current ground.
 German football was re-organized that same year under the Third Reich into sixteen top-flight divisions called Gauligen.
-Stuttgart played in the Gauliga Württemberg and enjoyed considerable success there, winning division titles in 1935, 1937, 1938, 1940, and 1943 before the Gauliga system collapsed part way through the 1944–45 season due to World War II.
+Stuttgart played in the Gauliga Württemberg and won division titles in 1935, 1937, 1938, 1940, and 1943 before the Gauliga system collapsed part way through the 1944–45 season due to World War II.
 The club had an intense rivalry with Stuttgarter Kickers throughout this period.

 VfB's Gauliga titles earned the team entry to the national playoff rounds, with their best result coming in 1935 when they advanced to the final where they lost 4–6 to defending champions Schalke 04, the dominant side of the era.
 After a third-place result at the national level in 1937, Stuttgart was not able to advance out of the preliminary rounds in subsequent appearances.